Josh Paschal: Professional career

-Paschal was drafted by the Detroit Lions in the second round, 46th overall, in the 2022 NFL Draft.
-He was placed on the reserve/PUP list to start the season on August 23, 2022.
+Paschal was selected by the Detroit Lions in the second round, 46th overall, in the 2022 NFL draft.
+He was placed on the reserve/physically unable to perform list to start the season on August 23, 2022.
 He was activated on October 22.

+On September 16, 2023, Paschal was placed on injured reserve.
+He was activated on October 21.

 Personal life

 Paschal's older brother, TraVaughn, also played football at Kentucky.